 Need to know when upcoming local events are?
 Be sure to check out our Comunity Calendar.
 It has information about upcoming meetings and events.
 There is a permanent link at the bottom left of every page on this web site.
 Also be sure to look over our Business, Community Resources and Partnerships pages.
 Links to those resources are at the top of every page.
 Help support your local businesses and organizations.
 If your business, organization or group would like to be included on our web site or Community Calendar.
 Send us an email.

-We hold our monthly community meeting the first Tuesday of every month at the Onalaska Community Youth Center at 6:00pm.
-If you are interested in getting involved with our community or just want to come and sit in on one of our meetings.
+We hold our monthly community meeting the first Tuesday of every month at the Onalaska Community Youth Center, 233 Central Ave, at 6:00pm.
+If you are interested in getting involved with your community or just want to come and sit in on one of our meetings.
 You are welcome to join us.